 Lock Her Up: a sound installation exploring women’s experiences in prison

-We have partnered with Fuel to commission a new sound installation, Lock Her Up.
-Comprising three new pieces of work, prompted by research by Professor Hilary Marland and Dr Rachel Bennett, Lock Her Up will be created by artists responding to archival histories of incarcerated women and conversations with Rachel and Hilary.
+We partnered with Fuel to commission a new sound installation, Lock Her Up.
+Comprising three new pieces of work, prompted by research by Professor Hilary Marland and Dr Rachel Bennett, Lock Her Up was created by artists responding to archival histories of incarcerated women and conversations with Rachel and Hilary.

-Lock Her Up comprises three individual ten-minute pieces developed by Sabrina Mahfouz, Rachel Mars, and Paula Varjack, created in collaboration with sound designer Gareth Fry.
+Lock Her Up comprised three individual ten-minute immersive audio pieces developed by Sabrina Mahfouz, Rachel Mars and Paula Varjack, created in collaboration with sound designer Gareth Fry.

-- Rachel Mars, No Soft Place – women’s experience of solitary confinement
+- Rachel Mars, No Soft Place – focusing on women’s experience of solitary confinement.

-- Paula Varjack, In the Times After the Raids – exploring a woman’s mind in the moments prior to rebellion.
+- Paula Varjack, In the Times After the Raids – exploring a woman’s mind and agency in the moments prior to rebellion.

-The commission invites the artists to illuminate the past, and reflect on where we are today, to help us imagine a future.
-We will use the springboard of the University of Warwick’s week at Tate Modern, as part of the Tate Exchange programme, a provocation on The Production of Truth, Justice and History, to launch the work in June 2018.
+The commission invited the artists to illuminate the past, and reflect on where we are today, to help us imagine a future.
+We used the springboard of the University of Warwick’s week at Tate Modern, as part of the Tate Exchange programme, a provocation on The Production of Truth, Justice and History, to launch the work in June 2018.

 Professor Marland and Dr Bennett said,

 “We are delighted to be working with Fuel because creative collaborations between artists and academics present a valuable opportunity to explore academic research from a fresh perspective.
 They allow us to bring historic materials to life using mechanisms beyond the written word and to communicate research in a broader and more accessible public forum.”